Sales Summary & Analytics Guide

 - The USDT you received from the sale

-- This is your proceeds (what you earned)
+- This is your proceeds (what you received)

 Example: